Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_advanced.rst

         #end
     }

-Here is a conditional HTTL directive `#if` and ηCMS method to check the value of the request parameter: `ifRequestParameter`.
-To provide the `css` file to be processed as a template, specify its extension as `.httl.css`.
+There is a conditional HTTL directive `#if` and ηCMS method to check a value of a given request parameter: `ifRequestParameter`.
+To allow the `css` file to be processed as a template, just specify its extension as `.httl.css`.

 .. warning::

-     Usage of dynamic HTTL logic inside `css` is not recommended.
+     Usage of dynamic HTTL logic inside `css` is not recommended for a couple of reasons.
-     Firstly, it is impossible to use compressed css files, and secondly, css markup becomes mixed with HTTL and therefore it will be more complex.
+     First, it is impossible to use compressed CSS files, and second, CSS markup becomes mixed with HTTL and therefore it will be more complex.
-     A simpler and perhaps more appropriate method would be the usage of different `css` files for different page styles and their conditional inclusion to the pages.
+     A simpler and perhaps more appropriate solution would be to utilize different `CSS` files for different page styles and to include them to a page conditionally.

 .. _httl_inheritance: